dwnstr/vehicle-docs/docs/Carcols.md

 | turnOffExtra | There isn't a lot of information on this but I'd assume it links with the vehicles.meta turnOffExtra.  | Boolean | true / false |
 | disableBonnetCamera | This option turns off the bonnet camera off when the modkit item in enabled in game. | Boolean | true / false |
 | allowBonnetSlide | This will stop players from sliding over the bonnet when the modkit item is enabled. | Boolean | true / false |

+### Debugging modkits

+If in the event your modkits do not work, here are some tips on how to fix it:

+*   Ensure your modkit ID at [Step 3](#step-3) is unique to the individual vehucle.
+The values can be from 0-1023 but some may overlap with other vehicles.
+Just keep chaning the ID until your options show up for you.
+You do not need to restart the server to update this.
+*   The kiteName at [Step 3](#step-3) is not in the carvariations.
+*   The .yft modkit is not in the stream folder.
+Ensure they are all in there.
+*   The modelName is not the same as the name of the .yft modkit in the stream folder.
+Ensure they are both the same.

 # Siren Sequencers